Heal pain, tension, and dysfunction in the body through targeted fascia release

 Massage can be wonderful for relaxation, lymphatic drainage, and mental health—but without active movement to retrain your patterns, the results are often temporary.

 Stretching only works in one direction, while fascia is three-dimensional.
-It doesn’t address fascial adhesions—and sometimes can even make pain worse.
+So unfortunately, it means that stretching doesn’t address fascial adhesions—and sometimes can even make pain worse.

 Chiropractic and physical therapy often target isolated muscles and joints, but don’t fully consider how the fascial system connects the entire body as one unit.